robot297/JAG_8_2019/grades/Lab 8 Questions.md

 The user should be able to enter all information.
 Your program will calculate the totals.

+As the user modifies the garden size JComboBox, checks and unchecks CheckBoxes, the price for each service, and the total, should update

 On clicking the Invoice Preview button, use the methods in the Invoice Generator class to create a String.
 Display this in the JTextArea.
 The user will be able to make edits to this text.

 On clicking the Save Invoice button, use the methods in InvoiceWriter to write the invoice to disk.
 Alert the user if they will overwrite an existing file.

+Take a screenshot of your application running and add it to the **screenshots** directory in this project.